 Table of Contents

-From communicating with people around the world to shopping for what you need or want, the internet has made it easier and more convenient to go about our daily activities.
+From communicating with people around the world to shopping for what you need or want, the web has made it easier and more convenient to go about our daily activities.
 However, while it brings a plethora of advantages, there are some disadvantages that could potentially harm you…

 The Internet is Far From Anonymous